Sakorona/SDVMods/ClimateOfFerngill/Docs/DetailedClimateWriteup.md

 As such, the sunny odds are always derived rather than stated.

-It is possible that certain weathers are not allowed in seasons, and the `FerngillClimate` object has flags for that.
+It is possible that certain weathers are not allowed in seasons, and this is determined by if the weather has more than 0% chance.
 (A detailed writeup of that is at the end.)
 An example might be a Extended Winter day, for example:

 >0 <= x < 5 Rain
 >